Is it Possible to Reduce Taxable Income for a $0 Tax Bill?

-After taking these deductions from their gross income, their $103,250 combined salaries are reduced to an adjusted gross income of $50,250.
-A married couple with two children will owe $2,400 income tax on a $50,250 adjusted gross income.
-The Smiths are able to take the child tax credit of $2,000 ($1,000 per kid). $2,289 of the credit is a non-refundable credit which offsets the income tax liability and they are also allowed to take $1,711 as a refundable credit.
+After taking these deductions from their gross income, their $103,250 combined salaries are reduced to an adjusted gross income of $46,250.
+A married couple with two children will owe $2,289 income tax on a $46,250 adjusted gross income.
+The Smiths can take the child tax credit of $4,000 ($2,000 per kid). $2,289 of the credit is a non-refundable credit which offsets the income tax liability and they are also allowed to take $1,711 as a refundable credit.

 The Jacksons: Married Couple, 55 years Old, Empty Nesters